 - technical knowledge: specialized documents imply a high level of subject knowledge as well as mastery of the relevant terminology and writing conventions;

 - dialect usage and style: it is a common misconception that style does not matter in technical translation.
-However, the limited space of the technical document requires the translator to express information in a way which is sufficiently clear, simple and concise, in order to allow the readers to understand the information completely and quickly in their mother tongue, but which nevertheless conveys all the necessary facts;
+However, the limited space of the technical document requires the translator to express information in a way which is sufficiently clear, simple, and concise in order to allow the readers to understand the information completely and quickly in their mother tongue, but which nevertheless conveys all the necessary facts;

 Now, what can you do to eliminate some of these issues?

 Make sure that such a company only employs the services of native translators who are chosen according to their relevant experience in the technical field of the text.
-Additionally, pay particular attention to terminology management, and ask for creation or update of your corporate glossaries.
+Additionally, pay particular attention to terminology management, and ask for the creation or update of your corporate glossaries.
 This will help you fully control the content that your company will use on the new market in case you decide to change your provider.

-Now it is the time to forget about your budget.
+Now it is time to forget about your budget.
 Ask your provider to review his work in order to ensure the quality you want.
-This step is essential if you want to use a proper and consistent terminology, to eliminate the formatting, orthographic, punctuation, style and grammatical errors, to convert units of measurement if the case, etc. Also, do not forget about the importance of using translation software when dealing with highly specialized texts.
+This step is essential if you want to use a proper and consistent terminology, to eliminate the formatting, orthographic, punctuation, style and grammatical errors, to convert units of measurement if it’s the case, etc. Also, do not forget about the importance of using translation software when dealing with highly specialized texts.

 Would all these additional measures increase the chances to have a quality localized product or service?